 Fatty Liver Disease

-While avocados contain healthy fats, that doesn’t mean that they can’t cause weight gain.
-A standard avocado weighing 201 g contains 29 g of fat, which is a lot compared to other fruits.
+While avocados contain unsaturated fats and no cholesterol, that doesn’t mean they can’t cause weight gain.
+A standard avocado weighing 201 g contains 29 g of fat.

 Does Avocado Kill Parrots?

-Even small traces of avocado can be enough to cause premature death in parrots.
-Owners that don’t realize that it’s toxic could poison their parrot, causing a quick and unpleasant death.
+Even small traces of avocado can cause premature death in parrots.

-In a study reported by the Journal of the American Veterinary Medical Association, 8 canaries and 8 budgerigars were given two varieties of avocado through a feeding canula.
-Within 24 to 47 hours after the first administered dose, 6 budgies and 1 canary died.
+In a study in the Journal of the American Veterinary Medical Association, 8 canaries and 8 budgerigars were given 2 varieties of avocado through a feeding cannula.

-Avocado poisoning is one of the most common reasons for sudden death in parrots.
-Though, what’s more likely is that it will exhibit a range of symptoms first, including:
+Avocado poisoning is among the more common reasons for sudden death in parrots.
+However, it’s more likely they’ll exhibit a range of symptoms, including:

-As mentioned with other avocado-related conditions, the severity of the symptoms depends on your parrot’s sensitivity to avocado and how much it has consumed.
+The severity of symptoms depends on the parrot’s sensitivity to avocado and the amount consumed.

 Some parrots develop allergies to food, mold, and other irritants, but they’re difficult to test for.
-Instead, vets diagnose allergies by the parrot’s symptoms and reactions.
+Instead, vets diagnose allergies based on the parrot’s symptoms and reactions.

-Some parrots may be allergic to avocado.
-However, it’s hard to say for sure because avocado affects almost all birds in some way, whether it’s fatal or not.
+Some parrots may be allergic to avocados.
+It’s hard to determine because avocado affects almost all birds, whether fatally or not.

 Also, allergy symptoms are similar to the ones caused by persin poisoning.
-Although, parrots with allergies tend to have:
+Although, parrots with allergies tend to develop the following:

-If your parrot develops these signs after eating avocado, it has an allergy and poisoning.
+If a parrot experiences these signs after eating avocado, it has an allergy and poisoning.

-If you’ve fed your parrot avocado, get your parrot to an avian vet without delay.
-If clinical signs of poisoning haven’t already become apparent, the vet may be able to give a crop lavage (crop wash) with activated charcoal.
+If you’ve fed a parrot avocado, take it to a vet.
+If the clinical signs of poisoning haven’t yet manifested, the vet may perform a crop lavage (crop wash) with activated charcoal.

-Vets are likely to put poisoned parrots on intravenous fluids to ease the symptoms and attempt to remove the persin from the body.
+Vets will put poisoned parrots on intravenous fluids to ease the symptoms and remove the persin.

-Unfortunately, there’s no known test for avocado poisoning, but vets will be able to diagnose it from the symptoms alone.
-Because avocado is so toxic, it should never be fed to parrots.
+There’s no test for avocado poisoning, but vets can diagnose the condition from the symptoms alone.
+Because avocado is so toxic, they should never be fed to parrots, even in small quantities.